d00375828/CS-2450-Remote-Repo/journal.md

 Date 2/18/25 Subject - Presentations
 Today we did our presentation.
 It went well and we got our ideas across clearly.
 The team worked well together.

+Date 2/27/25  Subject - So close to spring break
+Today all I wanted to do was go outside.
+The weather has been so nice!!!